The Libraries welcome Faculty requests for streaming media that supports coursework and instructional use.

-Before submitting a Faculty Purchase Request above, please refer to the following guidelines:
+Before requesting the Libraries license or renew access to a specific title, please refer to the following guidelines:

 Works that you might see in film festivals and screenings are generally not available for purchase with institutional licensing or public performance rights, as those venues are meant to find distribution to the commercial market.

 Current documentary and commercial content, whether seen on television, in theaters or through streaming sites like HBO, Netflix, Amazon, iTunes and Hulu, are usually not available for purchase with institutional licensing or public performance rights.

 Many students may already have memberships to sites like Hulu, Netflix, iTunes and Amazon Video.
 If a work is available through these platforms, please discuss these options with your students.

 Cost and License Terms

 Streaming rights are expensive and often temporary; please limit your requests to media that is required coursework.

 Media found on YouTube will not comply with terms of copyright usage and security standards.